Mark Knight, founder of Right Chord Music explains why Apple Music fails true music discoverers and unsigned bands.

 Let’s be clear… If you are a Discoverer you don’t spend that much time on Spotify listening to curated playlists.
 We head to Soundcloud, Bandcamp and blogs like Right Chord Music (Hopefully).
 Us Discoverers also venture out on school nights, arriving early to watch the support bands in the hope of finding a gem, so we can tell our friends we saw them first.
 Most of the music we love isn’t even yet recorded – yet alone on Spotify.
 The only reason we go to Spotify is to listen to our favourite teenage albums in peace away from the incessant babble of radio DJs employed for personality over music knowledge.

 So where does that leave us?
-In summary, Apple Music doesn’t enhance the lives or solve a problem for our Passive Listeners.
-Our Active Listeners are happy using Spotify or Deezer and our Discoverers are too busy actually discovering music to care.
+Apple Music doesn’t enhance lives or solve a problem for our Passive Listeners.
+Meanwhile, our Active Listeners are happy using Spotify or Deezer and our Discoverers are too busy actually discovering music to care.

-There are two other audience we should mention.
+There is two other audiences we should mention.
 Global mega-stars and Struggling musicians.
 Global mega-stars care about money and seemingly spend a disproportionate amount of time moaning that streaming services don’t pay them enough.
 Why is that?

 - A bad record label deal